 Contact Our Trusted Miami Birth Injury Lawyer to Evaluate Your Case

 If your child was the victim of medical malpractice and needed occupational therapy, contact an experienced Miami birth injury lawyer today.
 Injury lawyer Prosper Shaked possesses a wealth of experience handling a wide range of medical malpractice cases, and he is prepared to help you manage your birth injury claim.
 Our firm has worked with residents of Miami, West Palm Beach, and across South Florida and we are ready to work with you.
-To schedule a free case evaluation, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free case evaluation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.